Swiss Army knife: Sizes

+Adoption

-Knives issued by the Swiss Armed Forces
+Swiss Armed Forces

 Since the first issue as personal equipment in 1891 the Soldatenmesser (Soldier Knives) issued by the Swiss Armed Forces have been revised several times.

-There are five different main Modelle (models).
+There have been five different main Modelle (models).

 Their model numbers refer to the year of introduction in the military supply chain.
 Several main models have been revised over time and therefore exist in different Ausführungen (executions), also denoted by the year of introduction.

 The issued models of the Swiss Armed Forces are: